 Yes, any other lentil or split pea will work, but the cooking time will change.
 It will also affect the final look and texture of the soup.
 Red lentils are really cheap and readily available, so I recommend sticking with them.

-Yes, but it will lack a bit of the punch you get from fresh ginger.
+Yes, but it will lack a bit of the freshness you get from fresh ginger.
 If using ground ginger, I recommend using 1 Tablespoon.

 Sure, but I personally love the texture of the lentils and the grated carrots.
 I love blended soup as much as the next gal, but in my opinion, this one is perfect as is.